pbstrein/docs/content/docs/reference/pkg/gcp/container/cluster.md

 or set to the same value as `min_master_version` on create.
 Defaults to the default version set by GKE which is not necessarily the latest version.
 This only affects nodes in the default node pool.
-While a fuzzy version can be specified, it&#39;s recommended that you specify explicit versions as this provider will see spurious diffs when fuzzy versions are used.
-See the `gcp.container.getEngineVersions` data source&#39;s `version_prefix` field to approximate fuzzy versions.
+While a fuzzy version can be specified, it&#39;s recommended that you specify explicit versions as the provider will see spurious diffs when fuzzy versions are used.
+See the `gcp.container.getEngineVersions` data source&#39;s `version_prefix` field to approximate fuzzy versions in a provider-compatible way.
 To update nodes in other node pools, use the `version` attribute on the node pool.
  {{% /md %}}